Welcome to How to Find Happiness, Week 10: How to Take Generosity and Gratitude to the Next Level.

 Now, are you ready to apply what we’ve discussed related to generosity and gratitude?

-How to Find Happiness in 10 Weeks or Less: Summary Questions
+How to Find Happiness: Summary Questions

 Name 3 ways that you plan to boost your gratitude practice. | Name 3 new ways that you plan to demonstrate generosity in your life. |